openhab-scripters/ideAlarm/README.md

 The name ideAlarm comes from merging the two words ideal and alarm.

 Your home is your castle.
 Keeping it safe and secure is a top priority of many homeowners.
-With ideAlarm, you can easily set up your own DIY Home Security System using the sensors that you already have in Domoticz.
+With ideAlarm, you can easily set up your own DIY Home Security System using the sensors that you already have in openHAB.

 ## Get started!
 Wiki with installation instructions: https://github.com/OH-Jython-Scripters/ideAlarm/wiki